 Freedom of Information Unit,

-on 30th May 2005 as all correspondence since stems from
+for Justice on 30th May 2005 as all correspondence since stems from

 records on an administrative basis.
 Ms. Byrne informed me that

 this was the policy of the Scottish Executive as a whole, not the

-Lord Advocate in isolation, so there was no question of him
+Lord Advocate in isolation, so there was no question of him acting

-where the authority came from to permit them to adopt such a policy.
+came from to permit them to adopt such a policy.
+The Lord Advocate

-law when there appears to be no legal basis for the action taken.
+appears to be no legal basis for the action taken.
 LINK

 of the Lord Advocate LINK